Learn To Recognize The Effects of Depression in Your Body

 While there’s a 25 times greater risk of suicide, even during the recovery process, the American Association of Suicidology reports that treatment for depression is effective 60 to 80 percent of time.

-Symptoms In Children
+Effects Of Depression: Symptoms In Children

 Depression may be more difficult to detect in children who can’t articulate their symptoms.
 Behaviors you may want to look out for include persistent clinginess, worry, and unwillingness to attend school without improvement over time.
 Children may also be excessively irritable and negative.

-Depression Effects The Digestive System
+Effects Of Depression: The Digestive System

 While depression is often thought of as a mental illness, it also plays a heavy role in appetite and nutrition.
 Some people cope by overeating or bingeing.
 This can lead to weight gain and obesity-related illnesses, such as type 2 diabetes.